 Learn to Care for Yourself at New Directions for Women

-As you have read, being codependent and enabling someone to continue their dependency is not good for anyone.
+As you have read, codependency and addiction are challenging to deal with.
 You need to end your addiction to that behavior before you can help anyone else.
 Similar to an airplane, you need to put on your oxygen mask first.
 And at New Directions for Women, we know how to help you put on your oxygen mask first.

-We are a treatment facility dedicated to helping women suffering from addiction.
+We are a treatment facility dedicated to helping women suffering many issues, such as codependency and addiction.
 We are accustomed to helping women in many different situations.
 And we are successful at helping to heal your family.
-Contact us now.
-New Directions has many programs and you will be able to find one that fits you and your needs.
+Reach out to our team today.
+New Directions has many programs, and you will be able to find one that fits you or your loved one’s needs.